SapienzaNLP/visual-definition-modeling/README.md

 In the paper we introduce two new tasks to asses vision-and-language models capabilities of capture semantic information of both words (given a visual context) and visual objects within an image (as exemplified in the picture above)

-In this repo we release the code to reproduce the experiments (src/) and the two datasets (data/) DEMETER and DIONYSUS.
+In this repo we release the code to reproduce the experiments (src/) and the two datasets (data/) DEMETER (left-side of the image) and DIONYSUS (right side of the image).